-Dates / Locations: May 8-12, 2017 / Toronto To register for CIET seminars, please visit: www.cietcanada.com
+Dates / Locations: May 8-12, 2017 / Toronto To register for CIET seminars, please visit: www.cietcanada.com ABOUT THE SEMINAR

 This program is designed for professionals who supervise and manage technical professionals in energy.
 These professionals may not be engineers, technicians or even technically oriented but they are business oriented.
 Procurement, management, energy accounting and reporting, performance contracting management, alternative financing, utility rates and project financing are critical elements of their job.
 They need an understanding of how energy efficiency opportunities impact the "bottom line" for their customers.
 They need to be able to communicate in non technical terms the advantages and disadvantages of the various efficiency opportunities available.
 This program will enable these professionals to document that they understand the techniques necessary to excel.
 The BEP exam will be administered at the close of instruction on day five of each seminar -- only to those who have qualified in advance to sit for the exam by submitted a completed BEP application and fee.